gsoulavy/stacks-dotnet-cqrs/README.md

   - `func-cosmosdb-worker` is a CosmosDB change feed trigger function that publishes a `CosmosDbChangeFeedEvent` when a new entity has been added or was changed to CosmosDB
 - The `worker` folder contains a background worker that listens to all event types from the ASB topic and shows example handlers for them and the use of the [Amido.Stacks.Messaging.Azure.ServiceBus](https://github.com/amido/stacks-dotnet-packages-messaging-asb) package.

-The API, functions and worker all depend on the [Amido.Stacks.Messaging.Azure.ServiceBus](https://github.com/amido/stacks-dotnet-packages-messaging-asb),  the [Amido.Stacks.Messaging.Azure.EventHub](https://github.com/amido/stacks-dotnet-packages-messaging-aeh) or the [Amido.Stacks.SQS](https://github.com/amido/stacks-dotnet-packages-sqs) packages for their communication with either Azure Service Bus, Azure Event Hub or AWS SQS depending on the specific implementation.
+The API, functions and worker all depend on the [Amido.Stacks.Messaging.Azure.ServiceBus](https://github.com/amido/stacks-dotnet-packages-messaging-asb),  the [Amido.Stacks.Messaging.Azure.EventHub](https://github.com/amido/stacks-dotnet-packages-messaging-aeh) or the [Amido.Stacks.SNS](https://github.com/amido/stacks-dotnet-packages-sns) packages for their communication with either Azure Service Bus, Azure Event Hub or AWS SNS depending on the specific implementation.

 The functions and workers are all stand-alone implementations that can be used together or separately in different projects.